NSAntoine/SuccessorCLI/README.md

 # Options
 The follwing options can be used with SuccessorCLI:
 - `-h, --help` Prints the help message then exits
-- `-v, --version` Prints the Current SuccessorCLI Version then exit
 - `-d, --debug` Prints extra debug information which may be helpful

 - `--no-restore` Downloads and extracts iPSW, gets the RootfsDMG, attach and mount RootfsDMG, then exit right before the restore is supposed to start